jainqq-org/JLOR/README.md

 _If you are a Jain scholar (or know a Sadhu/Pandit) that wants to work on a verified translation, please email us at quantum@jainelibrary.org._

+✅ Verified - Denotes a verified English translation by a Jain scholar.

 ## 📖 Anuyogas and Digambar Texts